FiXato/listbuffer/README.markdown

 Thanks go out to:

+* Dmitry "troydm" Geurkov, for providing the inverse-sorting patch to the project.
 * Sebastien "Flashcode" Helleu, for developing the kick-ass IRC client WeeChat and the iset.pl script which inspired me to this script.
 * Nils "nils_2" Görs, for his contributions to iset.pl which served as